Surgical operations and procedures statistics

 Large increases reported for appendectomies and hysterectomies performed using keyhole surgery

-A selection of surgical operations and procedures which have become more frequent (during the period 2009–14) is presented in Table 3; four of these concern laparoscopic techniques.
-The most rapid increases were observed for laparoscopic appendectomies and laparoscopic hysterectomies.
+A selection of surgical operations and procedures which have become more frequent (during the period 2010-2015) is presented in Table 3; four of these concern laparoscopic techniques.
+The most rapid increases were observed for cochlear implantations (implanting an electronic medical device that replaces the function of the damaged inner ear) and laparoscopic hysterectomies.

-Laparoscopic appendectomy, in other words, keyhole surgery to remove the infected appendix, was the most common operation among the five procedures shown in Table 3.
-Among the 18 EU Member States for which data are available for 2009 and 2014, all reported an increase in this procedure, the only one exception being Belgium (for the period 2009–13).
-Eight Member States reported the frequency of this procedure more than doubling, the highest increases reported Hungary, Slovenia and Finland.
+Laparoscopic appendectomy (in other words, keyhole surgery to remove the infected appendix) was the most common operation among the five procedures shown in Table 3.
+Among the 18 EU Member States for which data are available for 2010 and 2015, all reported an increase in this procedure, the only exception being Belgium (for the period 2010-2014) where the frequency fell only very slightly.
+Seven Member States reported the frequency of this procedure more than doubling, the highest increases were reported by Slovenia, Finland and Lithuania.

-Laparoscopic repair of inguinal hernia involves covering the hernia defect with mesh from within the abdomen in order to fix it as a patch.
-Between 2009 and 2014, the frequency of laparoscopic repair of inguinal hernia increased in 15 of the 17 EU Member States for which data are available.
-Seven Member States reported the frequency of this procedure more than doubling, among them four more than tripling; the highest increases reported Portugal and Romania.
+Between 2010 and 2015, the frequency of laparoscopic repair of inguinal hernia increased in 13 of the 16 EU Member States for which data are available.
+Six Member States reported the frequency of this procedure more than doubling, among them four more than tripling; the highest increases were reported by Slovenia and Portugal.

-A cochlear implantation involves surgically implanting an electronic device to improve hearing.
 Although the absolute number of cochlear implantations remained relatively low, there was a widespread increase in this procedure.
-Among the 14 EU Member States for which data are available, only the United Kingdom and Spain reported increases in the frequency of this procedure by less than 10 %, while the frequency of cochlear implants more than doubled in Ireland and more than tripled in Hungary.
+Among the 13 EU Member States for which data are available, only Lithuania reported a decrease in the frequency of this procedure, while the frequency of operations involving cochlear implants more than doubled in Ireland, Finland and Hungary and more than quadrupled in Slovenia.

 Tonsillectomies and hysterectomies, both relatively common procedures, were performed with a decreasing frequency

-The removal of tonsils, a tonsillectomy, is a relatively common procedure.
-Among 20 EU Member States, the frequency of tonsillectomies fell in 11; increases over 20 % were reported in Poland, Sweden and Cyprus (note that there was a break in series).
-The sharpest declines in tonsillectomies were in Denmark and Bulgaria where the frequency dropped by over 35 %.
+The removal of tonsils, a tonsillectomy, is also a relatively common procedure.
+Among 20 EU Member States, the frequency of tonsillectomies fell in 12; increases over 20 % were reported in Sweden and Cyprus (note that there was a break in series for the latter).
+The sharpest decline in tonsillectomies was in Denmark where the frequency dropped by over 40 %.

-A total of 24 EU Member States have data available for the frequency of hysterectomies in 2009 and 2014 (earlier or later data for some Member States).
-Hysterectomy is a traditional surgery to remove a woman’s uterus and it is also a relatively common procedure.
-Eight EU Member States reported increases in the frequency of this procedure, four of them over 20 %, while in the remaining 16 Member States the frequency of hysterectomies decreased, most notably in Denmark.
+A total of 24 EU Member States have data available for the frequency of hysterectomies in 2010 and 2015 (2014 for Belgium).
+Eleven EU Member States reported increases in the frequency of this procedure, two of them over 20 %, while in the remaining 13 Member States the frequency of hysterectomies decreased, most notably in Denmark.